 Hedd Wen Peace Place is a welcoming space for all faiths and none.
-Set in a terraced row in a village setting.
-The entrance is accessible from the street and continues on one level, from the lobby, across the meeting room into the Peace Garden.
-The meeting room has a small kitchen area and wood burner.
-The garden offers a quiet place for reflection, a ‘peace wall’, and tells the story of Sadako Sasaki and the 1000 Peace Cranes (http://www.hiroshima-is.ac.jp/index.php?page=sadako-story).
-On the first floor is the Retreat, a self-contained apartment available for short term stays.
-Visitors, pilgrims and Servas travellers come from around the world.
-Since the opening of the Peace Garden on World Peace Day in September 2012 we have inspired pilgrimage walks, visits from peacemakers and outreach work in local schools.
-Current activities in response to local needs include workshops, mindfulness classes, quiet days, and open days.
+Set in a terraced row in a village setting, enter from the street through the lobby, across the meeting room into the Peace Garden.
+There is a small kitchen area and wood burner.
+The garden offers a quiet place for reflection, a ‘peace wall’, and tells the story of Sadako Sasaki and the 1000 Peace Cranes*.
+The Retreat on the first floor is a self-contained apartment available for short term stays.
+Visitors, pilgrims and SERVAS travellers come from around the world.
+Since the Peace Garden opened on World Peace Day in 2012 we have inspired pilgrimage walks, visits from peacemakers and outreach work in local schools.

 Ty-Gwyn Kiln Road, Llanfoist, Abergavenny, Monmouthshire, NP7 9NE, United Kingdom

 By car: Llanfoist village is located just a mile from Abergavenny.
 When approaching from the north or east at the roundabout on the outskirts of Abergavenny take the A465 Heads of the Valley exit - this bypasses the town.
 In less than a mile take the first left exit signed to Llanfoist village.
 Follow the directions to Hedd Wen below.